brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 Python, is a interpreted language, where it uses a program called an interpreter (think of it as a sandbox), that will read and execute your source code.
 The interpreter comes with Python installed package.

-### What can you do with programming langauges?
-You can use programming langauges to do:
-- Create websites, and create desktop and mobile applications.
-- Create desktop and online games for systems such as XBox, PlayStation and more...
-- Creating and\or deleting files and folders.
-- Install or Unistall Software.
-- Send emails or send texts and more....

 Now, not all programming lanagues are made equal.
 Some langauges can be used to create various applications, while others are designed to one or two things specifically.
 ![ProgrammingLanagueUses](https://i.pinimg.com/originals/eb/17/3e/eb173e345290c58823232e966d185a3e.jpg)